What Are Classroom Clickers?

-This "clicker" may even be built into software solutions like MimioMobile and contained in a mobile device like an iPad or Android tablet.
+Each student has a wireless handheld response pad, or clicker, with which they are able to answer questions posed by the teacher.
+This "clicker" may even be built into apps like MimioMobile and contained in a device like a smartphone, iPad or Android tablet, Chromebook or laptop.

 The Impact of Clicker Technology on Student Learning